-Concrete driveways, especially pattern imprinted concrete driveways, have been around for a long time and have been commonly used since the early 90s.
+Concrete driveways, especially pattern imprinted concrete driveways, have been around for a long time and used since the early 90s.
 They come in various textures, patterns and colour blends which adds to the beauty of the property.

 Pattern imprinted concrete driveways consist of aggregate stones which range from the size of gravel to fine sand.
-It is also known as stamped concrete and involves pouring concrete on a sub base and then making the desired imprints when the concrete is wet.
-The imprints can be patterns of any kind, tiles, bricks or stones; colours can also be added followed by a hardener.
+It is also known as stamped concrete.
+It involves pouring concrete on a sub base and then making the desired imprints when the concrete is wet.
+The imprints can be patterns of any kind, bricks or stones; colours can also be added followed by a hardener.

 Pattern imprinted concrete driveways are hard wearing and durable.
 However, like any concrete surface, it is susceptible to cracking.
 It also needs re-coating of the surface regularly to maintain its appearance thus increasing the cost of maintenance.

 Types Of Concrete Driveways

 - Stamped Concrete Driveways

 - Slate Concrete Driveways

 Resin bound, although they have not been around as long as pattern imprinted concrete, have become more popular.
 It comes with huge benefits making it a material of choice for most people for their driveways.
 They are made by a mixture of polyurethane resin and aggregates.
 It is then laid over a strong base (hardcore) to create a stunning, aesthetic and durable finish.